samdc137/diary/FAQs.md

 ---

-## Where can I download Easy Diary?
+## Where can I download Secret Diary?

-- Easy Diary can be downloaded from [F-Droid](https://f-droid.org/en/packages/com.korn123.easydiary) or [Google Play store](https://play.google.com/store/apps/details?id=com.korn123.easydiary).
+- Secret Diary can be downloaded from [Google Play store](https://play.google.com/store/apps/details?id=com.happypixels.diary).

 ---

-## Are there other OS versions of  Easy Diary?
+## Are there other OS versions of Secret Diary?

-- For now, this app is only available to use by Android users.
-I am currently working on making the Android experience as amazing as possible.
-Only then will porting to other platforms be considered.
+- Currently, this app is only available for Android users.

 ---

 ## Do I need to pay to use any feature on the app?

 No, you don't need to pay any fee to use any feature available on the app.

-All the services of the app are provided for free.
-The app is also rid of unnecessary ads and pop-ups.
+---

-## Can I contribute to Easy Diary project?
+## Can I send feedback/feature requests to the developer?

 Yes, please!

-Feel free to share your ideas(feature requests), submit a bug or pull request for anything you feel should be added.
+Feel free to share your ideas(feature requests), report a bug or anything you feel should be added.
+Send an email to happy-pixels@outlook.com.

-This project is opened to contributions of any kind.
-You can also fork the project and further develop it on your own so long as you work within the confines of the license.
-Pull requests of your contributions will be merged if they fulfil some certain requirements.
-Read the project's [Contributor's guide]() to get started on how to contribute.
+---

 ## I have some questions not contained in this FAQs document, how can I contact the developer?

 For further inquiries, you can contact the developer via email.
-Send an email to hanjoongcho@gmail.com.
-The developer can also be contacted by opening an [issue](https://github.com/hanjoongcho/aaf-easydiary/issues/new) on the repository.
+Send an email to happy-pixels@outlook.com.

-You can also check out the developer's profile [here](https://github.com/hanjoongcho).